GarlandNic/Poseidon/Poseiden-skeleton/README.md

 3. Create controller class and place in package com.nnk.springboot.controllers

 ## Security
-1. Create user service to load user from  database and place in package com.nnk.springboot.services
+1. Created user service to load user from  database and place in package com.nnk.springboot.services
-2. Add configuration class and place in package com.nnk.springboot.config
+2. Added configuration class and place in package com.nnk.springboot.security